qmi03/hiPHoP/report/chapters/technology/index.typ

 - Requires careful error handling.
 - Potential accessibility issues if not implemented properly.

 == Tailwind CSS

-Tailwind CSS represents a significant departure from traditional CSS frameworks, employing a utility-first approach that fundamentally changes how developers style web applications.
+Tailwind CSS represents a significant departure from traditional CSS frameworks, employing a utility-first approach @tailwind that fundamentally changes how developers style web applications.
 Rather than providing pre-designed components, Tailwind offers low-level utility classes that can be composed to build custom designs without leaving your HTML.

 The utility-first methodology enables remarkably rapid UI development once developers become familiar with the class naming conventions.
 Instead of switching between HTML files and separate CSS stylesheets, developers can implement designs directly in markup, accelerating the development process.
 This approach proves particularly effective for teams implementing custom designs that don't fit neatly into the constraints of component-based frameworks.